zvyala/zvyala/README.md

 ♡ computer science and artificial intelligence + year in industry student

-♡ i am fascinated by the potential of machine learning and artificial intelligence in transforming health diagnostics and improving patient outcomes
+♡ interest in machine learning and artificial intelligence with transforming health diagnostics and improving patient outcomes as well as predictions in space tech

 ♡ linkedin: https://www.linkedin.com/in/zaynaha/